 III.
 Data usage insights Ensuring effective access control is crucial for organizations aiming to mitigate data-related risks.
 Also, managing data sharing and handling sensitive information properly are equally vital to prevent sensitive data exposure and minimize the risk to core business functions.
 However, implementing effective security controls while aligning with the evolving demands of a rapidly changing business landscape can be challenging.

-PUBLICLY SHARED FILES

-1 out of 4 users in the average organization are sharing files as "anyone with a link".
+PUBLICLY SHARED FILES 1 out of 4 users in the average organization are sharing files as "anyone with a link".

-In the average organization, 67% of files are shared as "anyone with a link" and have write permissions.
+In the average organization, 67% of the files shared as "anyone with a link" have write permissions.

-In the average organization, 85% of files are shared as "anyone with a link" and were note accessed within a 6 month period.
+In the average organization, 85% of files shared as "anyone with a link" were not accessed within a 6 month period.